phatneglo/phat-launcher/README.md

 ## Running the application

-After building the application, you can check [Launcher GUI User Guide.md](Launcher%20GUI%20User%20Guide.md) on how to use the application
+After building the application, you can check [Launcher GUI User Guide](Launcher%20GUI%20User%20Guide.md) on how to use and install the application

 ## Usage